Close Menu

 But how can you identify and then mitigate redundant SaaS applications in your stack?

-What is a Redundant SaaS Application?
+What Is A Redundant SaaS Application?

 The short answer: Redundant SaaS applications are applications that fulfill the same function within an organization.